porqz/Ranger/README.md

 `<script src="./js/ranger.js" type="text/javascript" charset="utf-8"></script>`

 After that all your inputs and textareas will have new methods.
-It is really simple, isn’t it?
+Really simple, isn’t it?

 ## Methods